Is Heaven the Reward of the Saved?

 "He that overcomes, the same shall be clothed in white raiment; and I will not blot out his name out of the book of life, but I will confess his name before my Father, and before his angels" (Rev.3:5 KJV).

-The quality of life that the righteous are promised is comparable to God's quality of life.
-God is a spirit-being who inherently possesses the highest form of life: immortality on the divine plane of existence.
+The quality of life which the righteous are promised is comparable to God's quality of life.
+God is a spirit -being who inherently possesses the highest form of life: immortality on the divine plane of existence.
 This kind of life springs forth from itself; it is not dependent on any other source to sustain it; it is self sustaining:

 "Behold I show you a mystery; We shall not all sleep, but we shall all be changed, In a moment in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality.
 So when this corruptible shall have put on incorruption, and this mortal shall have put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory" (1.Cor.15:51-54 KJV).
 See also 2.Tim.1:9-10; Rev.20:6.